nus-cs2103-AY2021S2/tp/docs/DeveloperGuide.md

 ---

-## **Appendix: Requirements**
+## **Appendix A: Requirements**

 ### Product scope

 **Target user profile**:

-- NUS Computing Student
+- NUS Computing Students
-- has a need to manage a significant number of contacts, schedule, and school timetable
+- has a need to manage a significant number of events
 - prefer desktop apps over other types
 - can type fast
 - prefers typing to mouse interactions